Does Publix Drug Test? In this article, we’ll explain the drug testing process at Publix stores, Publix distribution, and Publix manufacturing.

 Does Publix Test For Marijuana

-Publix doesn’t include a drug screen for marijuana during the pre-employment drug test unless you’re applying for a job in the pharmacy or driving job.
+Publix doesn’t include a drug screen for marijuana during the pre-employment drug test unless you’re applying for a job in the pharmacy or a driving job.

 However, once you’re hired, if there’s a reasonable suspicion that you’ve been using the substance at work, then you will have to take a drug test and that test will test you for the presence of marijuana.